Siyuan-Harry/OmniTutor_2/README.md

 ## Features

-- 🌍 **Anytime, anywhere**

-  You no longer have to wait for a set class time or find an available teacher.
-OmniTutor is ready to provide you with answers and help you solve difficult problems.
+- 🧑‍🏫 **Concise and clear course creation**: Generated from any learning materials (.md or .pdf)!
+- 💡 **Removal of AI illusion**: visualization and controllability of knowledge processing process at every step.

-- 📚 **All disciplines**

-  Whether it's math, physics, literature, history or coding, OmniTutor covers it all.
-It has a wide range of subject knowledge to meet your multi-faceted learning needs.
+- 📚 **All disciplines**: Whether it's math, physics, literature, history or coding, OmniTutor covers it all.

-- 🌐 **All available**

-  You can interact with OmniTutor via text, *audio or video* (in the future).
-It provides you with real-time feedback and ensures that there are no obstacles in your learning process.

-- ⚡ **Act now**

-  No need to wait a long time, your questions related to the course will be answered in an instant.
-The efficiency and speed of OmniTutor ensures that your learning process will not be interrupted.

-- 🚀 **An experience, always accompany**

-  OmniTutor is like an all-round study companion, no matter where you are, it can help you to ensure that your learning journey is smooth and fun.
+- ⚙️ **Customize your own course**: Choose preferred teaching style, lesson count and language.
+- ⚡️ **Fast respond with trustable accuracy**: ask the AI teaching assistant who really understand the materials.

 OmniTutor - An all-round teacher and a personalized teaching assistant who really knows the subject, to help you solve all your learning problems, Make learning so simple: anything, anywhere, all at once.